If your property's been hit by flooding, find out more about the next steps with regard to recovery, repair and home insurance claims.

 While the insurer will be responsible for the cost of restoring your home to its original state, if any of these changes amount to more then you’ll be asked to pay the difference.

-Most contents policies will cover the cost of replacing damaged items with equivalent new ones, although some policies – known as indemnity policies – take wear and tear into account.
+Most contents insurance policies will cover the cost of replacing damaged items with equivalent new ones, although some policies – known as indemnity policies – take wear and tear into account.

 Matching set insurance is another policy area to be aware of.
 On some policies, clauses stating that the insurer won't pay the cost of replacing undamaged parts of a set might be in the small print.